 Conceptualization, visualization, and graphical representation are critical parts of the technical problem-solving process.
 So is prototyping and iterating your idea as you go.
-Part of the Introduction to Design, EDNS 151, course is an accompanying competency-based lab which teaches these important skills:
+Part of Design 151 (EDNS 151) course is an accompanying competency-based lab which teaches these important skills:

 1- Field-sketching is taught in the first two weeks, and includes: